 The Pacific Northwest, known for green forests and a year-round outdoor lifestyle is also home to the Olympic Peninsula.
 A rural area covering over 1,442 square miles containing both the Olympic National Park and the Olympic National Forest with landscapes ranging from stunning coastline to soaring glacial peaks.
 For those lucky few who make the ride, the northern edge of the peninsula holds a special surprise.
 The Strait of Juan de Fuca Scenic Byway running from Port Angeles west to Neah Bay is a 70 mile Zen-like experience not to be missed.

 Start in the seaside town of Port Angeles, the largest community in the northern peninsula.
 Overnight accommodations are plentiful, and food and drink options will satisfy the most discriminating palate.
 While in Port Angeles, check out the Olympic National Park main visitor center and take a ride up to Hurricane Ridge.
 The 18 mile access road packs plenty of turns and a spectacular view at the top.
-Riders can also hop the Black Ball Ferry across the strait to explore Victoria BC and Vancouver Island; although right now the border with Canada remains closed due to Covid, look on-line for the latest.
+Riders can also hop the Black Ball Ferry across the strait to explore Victoria BC and Vancouver Island.

 Leave Port Angeles heading west on Highway 101.
 A few miles out of town turn off toward Neah Bay to follow the Strait of Juan de Fuca Scenic Byway.
 The best of the Pacific Northwest fills the senses as the road passes through lush green landscapes, showing off water views and taking in ocean breezes.
 Canada is a mere 14 miles across this busy shipping channel connecting ports in Seattle and Vancouver Canada with trading partners around the world.